gpodder/gpodder.github.io/docs/youtube.md

 Why do I need to do this?
 -------------------------

 There is no more transparent relation between user name and RSS feed. gPodder needs to use the google YouTube API to convert the user name (e.g. *Pentadact*) to an RSS feed (e.g. <https://www.youtube.com/feeds/videos.xml?channel_id=UCQ-twzO6v-PBgckhkrXVaDQ>).
 To do so, it must provide an API key to google to be granted access to the API.
 There are quotas in place for each key, so the gPodder devs can't simply give a key for everyone to use.
-Everyone has to get his own.
+Everyone has to get his/her/there own.

 How do I do it ?
 ----------------